daall/sonic-mgmt/README.md

 * Each developer should fork this repository and [add the team as a Contributor](https://help.github.com/articles/adding-collaborators-to-a-personal-repository)
 * Push your changes to your private fork and do "pull-request" to this repository
 * Use a pull request to do code review
-* Use issues to keep track of what is going on
+* Use issues to keep track of what is going onfdafdsafdasfadfadsfasdfads